Lightprotocol/jup-api-adapter/README.md

 - `compressionMode` must be one of `DecompressInput`, `DecompressAndCompress`, `CompressOutput`.

 - Instructions
-    - ComputeBudgetInstructions are mutated to reflect higher cu usage.
-(PrioritizationFee lamports are not supported yet.
-Use computeUnitPriceMicroLamports instead.)
+    - mutates `ComputeBudgetInstructions` to reflect higher cu usage. (`PrioritizationFeeLamports` are not supported yet.
+Use `computeUnitPriceMicroLamports` instead.)
-    - `addressLookupTableAddresses` is extended with `LIGHT_LUT`.
+    - extends `addressLookupTableAddresses` with a lookup table for [Light Protocol](https://www.zkcompression.com/developers/protocol-addresses-and-urls#lookup-tables).
-    - `setupInstructions` and `closeInstructions` are extended with
+    - extends `setupInstructions` and `closeInstructions` with
         - `getCreateAtaInstructions` (tokenIn, tokenOut)
         - `getDecompressionSetupInstructions` (tokenIn, tokenOut)
         - `getCleanupInstructions` (tokenIn, tokenOut)

+## Notes

+- No safeguards added.
+Use at your own risk.